OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/01-Testing_for_Session_Management_Schema.md

 If the Session ID is clear-text, the structure and pertinent data may be immediately obvious such as `192.168.100.1:owaspuser:password:15:58`.

 If part or the entire token appears to be encoded or hashed, it should be compared to various techniques to check for obvious obfuscation.
-For example the string `192.168.100.1:owaspuser:password:15:58` is represented in Hex, Base64, and as an MD5 hash:
+For example the string `192.168.100.1:owaspuser:password:15:58` is represented in hex, base64, and as an MD5 hash:

 - Hex: `3139322E3136382E3130302E313A6F77617370757365723A70617373776F72643A31353A3538`
 - Base64: `MTkyLjE2OC4xMDAuMTpvd2FzcHVzZXI6cGFzc3dvcmQ6MTU6NTg=`